mayeenulislam/number-table-quiz/README.md

 ## Credits

-I initiated the prompting with Claude.ai, then fine-tuned with Gemini 1.5 Pro 002.
-I took sounds from FreeSound.org and SVGs from SVGRepo.com.
+I initiated the prompting with Claude.ai, then fine-tuned with Gemini 1.5 Pro 002 and ChatGPT.
+I took the sounds from FreeSound.org and the SVGs from SVGRepo.com.